1. Home

 WhatsApp

 After a breakthrough Test season, Pakistan spinner Sajid Khan, 31, is seeking a move into English county cricket to sharpen his skills in the shorter formats and improve his white-ball prospects.
-The bid comes on the back of his impressive form, as he continues to push for ODI and T20I opportunities.
+This owes to his stellar form, as he strives for ODI and T20I opportunities.

-Since debuting in Test cricket in April 2021, Sajid has earned 59 wickets at an average of 27.28 over 12 matches—four of them five-wicket hauls—highlighting his growing dominance in red-ball cricket.
+Sajid has earned 59 wickets at an average of 27.28 over 12 matches, four of them five-wicket hauls, since his debut in Test cricket in April 2021.
+This highlights his increasing dominance in red-ball cricket.
 Most recently, he took 15 wickets in the two-Test series against the West Indies in Multan, averaging just 17.00.

 Despite this, he has yet to receive a white-ball cap.
 In a recent interview with Samaa TV, he said: “I will look to learn something new if I get any opportunity to play in the white-ball formats in the future.”